jhinmainksta/drone/docs/en/generative_design_frame.md

 ## Introduction

-At the Aachen Drone Development Initiative we aim to develop a new frame for the clover drone by implementing the latest state of the art CAD-Design techniques as well as advanced manufacturing methods.
+At the Aachen Drone Development Initiative we aim to develop a new frame for the drone drone by implementing the latest state of the art CAD-Design techniques as well as advanced manufacturing methods.

 Three main goals have to be taken into consideration when designing a new frame: